cjthedj97/blog/oneliners/_posts/2023-05-23-cpanel-bulk-ipv6-address.md

 tags: ipv6 cpanel
 ---

-{% include note.html content="This guide is is not complete on setting up ipv6 on cpanel rather this is one part of it." %}
+> This guide is not complete on setting up ipv6 on cpanel rather this is one part of it.
+{: .prompt-info }

 Cpanel can be bit of a pain if you want to assign a site a specific Ip from a range of Ipv6 addresses.